Our Family Has Given A Voice To The Injured For Over 50 Combined Years

 Collapses Caused By Property Damage

-In many cases, these ceiling collapse accidents occur because the roof or ceiling is weakened by damage that should have been noticed and repaired in a timely fashion.
+In many of these cases, ceiling collapse accidents occur because the roof or ceiling is weakened by damage that should have been noticed and repaired in a timely fashion.
 Common examples include:

 It is the responsibility of property owners to conduct regular inspections and correct problems that are discovered during those inspections.
 It is rarely an acceptable excuse for the responsible party to claim that they were unaware of a problem.